Rikki Don't Lose That Number: Recording and content

 Victor Feldman's flapamba introduction to the song, which opens the album, is cut from the original ABC single version.
 The MCA single reissue (backed with "Pretzel Logic") includes the flapamba intro but fades out just before the actual end of the track.
 The introductory riff is an almost direct copy of the intro of Horace Silver's jazz classic "Song for My Father".
+Fagen has denied the similarity, saying that it is a Brazilian bass line which is common to numerous songs.